 - Printed area is approximately 34.7cms by 30.1cms.

-- The map is in very good condition with adequate margins.
-There are minor creases running through the map.
+- The map is in very good condition.
+The top left margin is close, as issued.
+There is a repair to the bottom centrefold.
 Click on image for better view.

 - Click on 'Delivery Policy' for postage costs.